Math Competition

 Frequently Asked Questions

-• Competitors must be age 15 or younger.
+• You must be age 15 or younger.

-• Teams must consist of 3-4 qualified competitors and up to two coaches.
+• Teams must consist of four qualified competitors and up to two coaches.

-• Each team must compete in their regional tournament to advance to nationals
+• Each team must compete in their regional competition to advance to Nationals.

-• **Team members can be part of the same school district, live in the same county/parish, or live within 75 miles of each other.
+• Competitors on a team must be a part of the same school district, live in the same county/parish, or live within 75 miles of each other.

 For regional competitions, teams are responsible for their own transportation to the competition site.
 RIT/NTID covers all lodging and meals starting on the first day of each regional competition.